joplin/plugin-yesyoukan/README.md

 Archived cards are removed from the current board and transferred to a new "archive" board within the same notebook as the original board.

+## Unidirectional updates

+While a board is open, any change to the underlying note that does not originate from the plugin will be ignored.
+It means that if the note is updated via external editing, the data API or even sync, changes may be lost.
+This is not currently supported and it is unlikely it will be.
+As a workaround, if you expect the current note to be changed via sync, you can open a different note, then go back to it to view the latest changes.
+Supporting this is a bit of an edge case, brings a lot of complexity and most of the time is not necessary.

+Essentially it means that the plugin updates are unidirectional - the board will update the underlying note, but not the other way around.

 ## Credits

 - Kanban icon created by [Muhammad_Usman](https://www.flaticon.com/authors/muhammad-usman)